bodhiconnolly/bodhiconnolly.github.io/_posts/2015-02-14-uqx-lightboard.md

 But that's just high school physics.
 What makes the text shine is _frustrated_ total internal reflection.
 When a third medium is placed between the glass and air, it allows the light to escape, illuminating the text.
 This works just as well for other objects.

 ![Frustrated total internal reflection isn't just for neon markers]

+##The rest of the setup

+The camera we are shooting on is the lovely Panasonic HC-X1000.
+It shoots in 4K, allowing us to shoot with the lightboard frame in shot, and then crop it out in post while still mastering higher than 1080p.
+We have two new Dell 27" 4K monitors, so we can watch in 4K as we shoot and less-than-4K-but-higher-than-1080p when we edit.

+Lights on the talent are ikan LED panels, in a simple three point setup.
+Lapel mic to get high fidelity audio behind the glass.

+##Improvements

+Todo: Backlight, squeak, cleaning, sticky templates

 ##Outcome